Ralph Flanders: Politics

 In 1940, Ralph Flanders ran an unsuccessful campaign for the United States Senate.
 His Republican primary opponent was George Aiken, the popular two-term Governor of Vermont.
 Although Flanders admired and liked Aiken, he felt that Aiken's "liberal" ideas would not help the nation's economic recovery.
 In 1990, one of Vermont's major newspapers, The Rutland Herald described the 1940 Republican primary campaign as dirty and mean.
 Aiken's side accused Flanders of selling arms to the Nazis, and Flanders's side suggested that "Aiken was unduly influenced by his administrative assistant, a pretty 24-year-old with a fondness for power".
 In retrospect, Flanders felt that he had allowed his campaign advisers to make too many of the decisions.
 For example, a campaign brochure showed the candidate wearing a three-piece suit and holding a piglet in his arms.
-Although he had grown up on a subsistence farm and had an active interest in Vermont agriculture—especially in the type of hog shown in the picture—this had the effect of making him appear to be a phony.
+Although he had grown up on a subsistence farm and had an active interest in Vermont agriculture—especially in the type of hog shown in the picture—this made him appear to be a phony.
 The Rutland Herald observed that, "In Vermont in 1940, pigs were common to many households.
 But so was common sense.
 There were many people, most in fact, who did not want as their representative someone who would wear his best clothes if he intended to be handling pigs."
 Aiken won by 7,000 votes, having spent $3,219.50 to Flanders's $18,698.45.
 This campaign taught Flanders that "I had to be myself."

 In August 1946, incumbent Senator Warren Austin resigned to accept U.S. President Harry S. Truman's appointment as Ambassador to the United Nations.
 The contest for the Republican nomination in the ensuing special election was between Flanders and Sterry R. Waterman.
 Flanders won the August 13 primary, which was then tantamount to election in Vermont.
 On November 1, Governor Mortimer R. Proctor appointed Flanders to complete the remainder of Austin's term.
 With Flanders certain to win the November 5 election for the term that started in January 1947, his appointment to complete the two months left in Austin's term gave him seniority over the freshman Senators who were elected on the same day.
-Vermont hadn't elected a Democrat to any statewide office since the founding of the Republican Party in 1854, and as expected, Flanders easily won his contest, receiving 75 percent to Democratic nominee Charles P. McDevitt's 25.
+Vermont had not elected a Democrat to any statewide office since the founding of the Republican Party in 1854, and as expected, Flanders easily won his contest, receiving 75 percent to Democratic nominee Charles P. McDevitt's 25.
 Flanders was overwhelmingly reelected in 1952, taking 72 percent to Democratic nominee Allan R. Johnston's 28.
 He declined to seek a third term in 1958.